An original puzzler with lots of charm and room for creativity. Keep up the good work!

 == About the Game ==

-Moth to the Moon is a puzzle game with a grid-based movement system.
+Moth to the Moon is a puzzle game about manipulating the layout of your environment to forge a path to the exit.
 Take on the many pre-built levels in the main scenario or share the codes for your own custom levels with your friends!

 Bloodsiphon Tower mysteriously emerged one night in a chaos of fire and lightning!
 Its eerie appearance gives the illusion of a gargantuan mosquito's proboscis that has drained all of the life from the surrounding forest.
 However, it's possible that the structure could reach all the way to the moon!
 Can you help Sue, a young and wingless moth, outwit the tower's traps and find her way to the top?